Uncontested Divorce

 How to File for an Uncontested Divorce in Florida

 Florida refers to divorce as a "dissolution of marriage," and filing for an uncontested divorce in Tampa involves several legal steps.
-Here's how the process typically works:
+Here is how the process typically works:

 1. Meet Residency Requirements

 At least one spouse must have lived in Florida for a minimum of six months before filing.
-You’ll need to provide proof of residency, such as a Florida driver’s license or a voter registration card.
+You will need to provide proof of residency, such as a Florida driver’s license or a voter registration card.

 2. Complete the Necessary Forms